wrk-flow/php-api-sdk-builder/docs/content/en/architecture/responses.md

 - build the data and set it in response (can raise an exception).
 - build an error entity if there is an error

 Currently, we are not throwing exceptions.
 Use `isSuccesfull` to determine if there is an error.
+This allows to work with the response with any state and adds more flexibility.

 <alert>